skiggety/skiggety-utils/todo_report/README.txt

 ./installers/zerothlife:8:# TODO^114: and devote some thought to dependencies between Zerothlife and skiggety-utils ./bin/crontab-verbose:20:    # TODO^121: also open example files, if available (so Zerothlife can suggest an example crontab file)
 ./README.md:126:  - TODO^125: move 'vital' data (to do list) to private repo (skiggety utils should help set up) ./installers/zerothlife:9:# - TODO^139: (IN_PROGRESS, NOW) make this, and maybe all installers, optional.
-We could use marker files to keep track of
+We could use marker files to keep track
 ./installers/zerothlife:6:# TODO^140: (IN_PROGRESS, NOW) TEST this script